 The chemical can be transferred from groundwater to drinking water if a well is fed through by an aquifer that the chemical has leached into.
 PERC can also be released as a gas.
 If it is released into soil that is rocky, the chemical can spread laterally in a shallow layer; as the chemical breaks down it can put off a gas that can rise up through the soil, Poling said.

-Page 2 of 2 - “As the chemical decomposes it can move upward through any vent system, natural or manmade, such as a utility trench,” he said.
+“As the chemical decomposes it can move upward through any vent system, natural or manmade, such as a utility trench,” he said.
 “If PERC got into the soil, the gas could come up in the store beside the dry cleaners or 10 miles away.”

 Because the chemical can move in various ways this issue has to be tackled on a case-by-case basis, Poling said.